0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

    -H "Content-Type: application/json" \
    -d '{
          "URL": "<endpoint_of_the_prepared_service>",
-         "inputPrice": 100000,
+         "inputPrice": "10000000",
-         "outputPrice": 200000,
+         "outputPrice": "20000000",
          "Type": "chatbot",
          "Name": "llama8Bb",
-         "Model": "llama-3.1-8B-Instruct"
+         "Model": "llama-3.1-8B-Instruct",
+         "verifiability":"TeeML"
    }'
    ```

    - `inputPrice` and `outputPrice` vary by service type, for `chatbot`, they represent the cost per token.
+The unit is in neuron.
+1 A0GI = 10^18 neuron.

 2. **Settle the Fee**